Canon 100D vs G1X Mark III

 Body comparison: Canon 100D vs G1X Mark III

 The physical size and weight of the Canon 100D and the Canon G1 X Mark III are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (16 percent) than the Canon 100D.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.